Consortium AML – Driving a Revolution in Financial Crime Compliance

 CordaCon 2021 included a presentation by NICE Actimize – a world-leading pioneer in helping corporations worldwide prevent financial crime, combat fraud, ensure they’re fully compliant and enhance their safety and security.
 Over 25,000 organizations in more than 150 countries, including over 85 of the Fortune 100, use NICE Actimize solutions.
-At CordaCon, NICE Actimize discussed its Consortium AML (Anti-Money Laundering) solution – a ground-breaking approach to revolutionize how businesses fight financial crime, harnessing distributed ledger technologies like Corda, and confidential computing for secure data exchange, for example with platforms like Conclave.
+At CordaCon, NICE Actimize discussed its Consortium AML (Anti-Money Laundering) solution – a ground-breaking approach to revolutionize how businesses fight financial crime, harnessing distributed ledger technology like Corda.

 As NICE Actimize highlighted during the session, it’s estimated around 2 to 5 percent of all GDP globally is criminal wealth.
 That’s around US$3 trillion US dollars being laundered by criminals through the financial markets and financial system every year.
 Generally, the system identifies about 1 percent of this – meaning 99 percent of all illicit wealth gets through to the criminals themselves.
 The message is clear: a different way is needed to tackle financial crime.
 The problem is that, currently, everyone operates in silos.
 Each bank has its own crime solution – and does its own detection, investigation and reporting to the relevant enforcement authority.
 But seeing the criminal behavior through only one lens is not is not enough.
 NICE Actimize is constantly seeking and evolving ways to make financial systems safer.
 And it could see the solution lay in a convergent consortium approach for AML – one that R3’s Corda is ideally placed to support.